Skip to main content Skip to secondary navigation

 • Fill out the required eForm on Axess

-• To find the eForm, log in to Axess, click on the Student tab, and choose “Student eForms” from the Quick Links menu.
-Click on “Available Forms” and search for "Leave of Absence for Undergraduates."
+• To find the eForm, log in to Axess, go to the "My Academics" dropdown menu, and navigate to “Student eForms.”
+Click on “Browse Available Forms” and search for "Leave of Absence for Undergraduates" or “Leave of Absence for Coterm.”

-Requesting an LOA after being discontinued due to an expired LOA, or not filing an LOA
+Requesting an LOA after being discontinued

 • If eligible, fill out the required eForm on Axess.

-• Deadline: Last day of class for the effective quarter (either the return quarter originally indicated on your LOA form, or your first quarter of nonenrollment if you did not file an LOA).
+• Deadline: Last day of class for the effective quarter (either the return quarter originally indicated on your LOA form, or your first quarter of non-enrollment if you did not file an LOA).

-• If you have been away more than 5 years, please allow at least 12 weeks to process your return
+• If you have been away more than 5 years, please allow at least 12 weeks to process your return.

 Considerations and Resources